About Me.

 Nevertheless, after several academic and professional courses of study and various forms of full time salaried work, part time and voluntary employment, including, technical author/illustrator, school teacher, museum archivist, university librarian, archaeological conservator/restorer and more besides I eventually acknowledged that I wasn’t going to be happy until I was earning some sort of full time living from the art and craft work I loved.
 I knew by that stage I already had some sort of established reputation as a miniature artist/craftsman as I was having to turn away commissions through lack of spare time.
 I just didn’t know if I had a strong enough reputation to make a full time job out of what had previously been a spare time hobby.

-So, in the Spring of 2003 and with the full support of my loving wife I gave up on the collar and tie lifestyle, sacrificed a reliable income and started saying yes to all the commissions I was being offered.
+So, with the full support of my loving wife I gave up on the collar and tie lifestyle, sacrificed a reliable income and in late 2022 I started saying yes to all the commissions I was being offered.
 We agreed I’d initially take any kind of art or craft based work offered and see what direction that would take me in, and if it were possible to build a full time business out of it.
 Though principly concentrating on making small sized and detailed objects, the diversity of work I’ve been offered over the last two decades has been astounding, and as my reputation spreads I am being approached about ever more varied art and heritage craft work.

 In terms of the types of work I can undertake, I am happy to try any kind of artisan handicraft however unusual.
 Indeed this attitude has lead to my reputation as "the chap to go to when you don't know who to go to" resulting in fulfilling some truly bizzare commission requests.
 There is now little I’ve not tried in at least some modest way as I've a real interest in experimental archaeology as a means of exploring the technical evolution of all traditional crafts.
 Over the years I’ve covered everything from portrait painting to blacksmithing, weaving to theatre set design, glass blowing to shoe making, graphic design to traditional lime plastering, silver smiting to bow making and fletching, pottery to architectural model making, landscape photography to furniture making, stone carving to embroidery, sculpting war-games miniatures to boat building, bone carving to wildlife illustration, bronze casting to cake decorating and the list goes on.
 What is more I'm now finding odd bits of paid employment teaching workshop classes and demonstrating practical craft skills to others; either amateur hobbyists or odd bits of work in museums or in front of a camera for TV/video documentary work.
 Ask me which is my favourite subject and I'll always say the next one because my passion and hobby is learning and researching about unfamiliar traditional arts and crafts.
 However, where once I would experiment with each new skill purely for my own enjoyment, as my experience has increased I am able to take on a more and more diverse range of atypical work on a professional or commissioned basis in obscure areas where nobody could ever afford to specialise.